-[00:23:01] Priscilla McClay: One of the key challenges is something — But I guess I just slightly touched on in that.
-The ideals, like superuser one is somebody who probably has come a little bit further along the process and does feel strong enough in themselves to be able to support others.
+[00:23:01] Priscilla McClay: One of the key challenges is something that I guess I just slightly touched on in that.
+The ideal, like superuser is somebody who probably has come a little bit further along the process and does feel strong enough in themselves to be able to support others.
 But they are still vulnerable and there is still the possibility that they’re going to have bad times themselves.
-I still want them to be able to feel that they can use the community for support.
-That they’re not purely there to support others.
+I still want them to be able to feel that they can use the community for support, that they’re not purely there to support others.

 The other challenge that’s important is that it’s difficult to anticipate how much stuff they’re going to report or how much support they’re going to need from me.
 But I’m aware of being only one person.
 For example, if they’re reporting stuff off hours, how quick a response are they going to get?
 I just don’t want them to feel that like they’re out there on their own and that they’re not supported by the organization.

 These are the some of the things that I think through.
 But I do think it’s important to do because as I say, we are already seeing the beginnings of these tendencies of people to support others.
 I want to really encourage it because that’s a really important way that communities can grow.
 It’s an important way that you can increase the sense of community and the relationships within the community.